hiddentao/geth-private/README.md

 Options:
-  --gethPath      Path to geth executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string -v              Verbose logging
+  --gethPath      Path to geth executable to use instead of default -v              Verbose logging
   -h, --help      Show help                                                [boolean] --version       Output version.